 After today, you’ll take the 1.5-hour drive back to the Glacier Park International Airport for your flight home.

 It is tough to leave this beautiful place.
 Glacier quickly topped my list of favorite national parks and it isn’t hard to see why!
+I’m so glad we had a 7 day itinerary for Glacier National Park because there is so much to see and do!

 With glaciers and glacial lakes, stunning peaks, and incredible hiking and wildlife, a stay here is always a fantastic time!